-All operations are performed using integer arithmetic to avoid costly GCDs, making this algorithm fast for small n, say n < 1000.
-The fully reduced denominator is calculated immediately as the primorial of n + 1.
+To avoid costly GCDs, the numerators are transformed internally to a common denominator and all operations are performed using integer arithmetic.
+This makes the algorithm fast for small n, say n < 1000.
+The common denominator is calculated directly as the primorial of n + 1.

-void fmpz_bernoulli_vec(fmpz_t den, fmpz num, long n)
+void bernoulli_number_vec_zeta(fmpz num, fmpz den, long n)